mrkjstnyap/cmj-inkwell.github.io/_posts/23-10-29-reliable_future_technology_enabled_learning_obsidian.md

 date: 2023-10-30
 categories:
 - MJ
-tags: [Education]
+tags: [Education, Technology]
 author: mj
 image: https://imgur.com/awS3DPU.png
 ---

-Looking back during the pandemic in 2020, one of the biggest challenges I had (aside from the raging global health crisis and our crippling mental health) was feeling helpless in being able to properly process information as a student.
+Looking back during the pandemic in 2020, one of the biggest challenges I had (aside from the raging global health crisis and the collective crippling mental health) was feeling helpless in being able to properly process information as a student.
 My tried-and-true methods of putting thoughts and lessons on paper and annotating journal articles on physical copies were largely disrupted as I had to mostly rely on PDFs and videos.
 It was a struggle to fully grasp and appreciate the lessons delivered through this new online format.
 The strewn-about PDFs, mp4s, and Google Classroom interactions felt disconnected and overwhelming.

 My usual methods wouldn't translate well when solely relying on my laptop and phone.
 I had no system of note taking and I had no prior system that would allow me to adapt to the setup.
 However, I had very little choice at the time.
 I also began to realize how my usual methods were already outdated and had several flaws such as not having a reliable method to quickly retrieve notes and connect my thoughts.
 This dilemma was what eventually led me to discover and come to appreciate Obsidian.